 - Lack of advanced built-in accessibility tools.

-- Little contextual guidance (e.g., based on an image).
+- Little contextual guidance (e.g. from an image).

 - Less suitable for highly nuanced or complex palettes.